robin-raymond/zax.io/pointers.md

 func(value)
 ````

 #### Function pointer casting

-Functions can be cast to a raw pointers using the `cast` operator and from a raw pointer using the `cast as` operator.
-The `cast as` operator is necessary to acknowledge the overhead involved with the copying of captured values.
+Functions can be cast to a raw pointers using the `cast` operator and from a raw pointer using the `copycast` operator.
+The `copycast` operator is necessary to create a copy of captured values.

 ````zax
 print : ()(...) = {